New Shelter Building!

 HISTORY OF THE WOMEN’S SHELTER

 A desire to provide a place where women can regain their lives amidst a loving Christ centered atmosphere was our goal in starting the shelter.
 Many women in Somerset County were seeking shelter but there were none available.
 On January 28, 2010 the New Hope Shelter opened.
-In the first 4 1/2 years of operations, we have provided a place for over 400 women and children.
+In the first 6 years of operations, we have provided a place for over 500 women and children.
+In March of 2015, we moved into our new fully paid-for facility provided by the generous donations of churches, businesses, foundations, and individuals!
+We are pleased to offer a beautiful homey atmosphere and a structured program to help women gain hope for their futures!

 Jesus teaches that there is hope for everyone!
 New Hope teaches the same principles, through our Christian program.